GoogleCloudPlatform/oozie-to-airflow/README.md

 The demo can be run as:

-`python o2a.py -i examples/demo -o output/demo`
+`o2a -i examples/demo -o output/demo`

 This will parse and write to an output file in the `output/demo` directory.